ibm-self-serve-assets/Java-Modernization-Bob-2.0/lab-guide.md

 ![Frontend Migration SubTask 2](images/newimage35.png)
 ![Frontend Migration SubTask 3](images/newimage36.png)

 14. Check the application in Browser.
-For Login use Username: admin and Password: `<password>`.
+For Login use Username: admin and Password: admin123.
 Perform a Fund transfer to Account : ACC1001
 ![UI](images/newimage37.png)

 15. The modernization is complete now.